taitulism/Bootstruct/Docs/README.md

 Methods get called with the context of their holding controller so the keyword "this" refers to the controller you're in.

-All controllers have access to the same scope (`this.global`), which is the `app` instance itself so you could share data in your app without polluting any other global scope or reapeating the same `require`-s.
+All controllers have access to the same scope (`this.app`), which is the `app` instance itself so you could share data in your app without polluting any global scope or reapeating the same `require`-s.

 See [Bootstruct Hooks](https://github.com/taitulism/Bootstruct/blob/master/Docs/Hooks.md) to learn how to populate your app instance with properties on init.